DogepartyXDP/Documentation/Installation/dogeparty_node.md

 ## Introduction

-This document describes how one can set up their own Dogeparty "Federated Node" system, on Linux, Windows or OS X.
+This document describes how one can set up their own Dogeparty "Doge Node" system, on Linux, Windows or OS X.

-A Federated Node is a self-contained system that runs the some or all of the Dogeparty software stack, via Docker.
+A Doge Node is a self-contained system that runs the some or all of the Dogeparty software stack, via Docker.
 Each system operates as a Dogecoin and Dogeparty "full node".
 Using this toolset, one can generally get started running the Dogeparty software much quicker and more easily than a manual installation of the various components.

 The document is primarily intended for power users and developers.